by Raul Corazzon

 A new Greek Lexicon of Aristotle's works is now available:

-• Aristotle.
-Edited by Roberto Radice - Electronic edition by Roberto Bombacigno - Biblia, Milano (Italy) 2005.
+Aristotle.
+Edited by Roberto Radice, Electronic edition by Roberto Bombacigno, Milano: Biblia, 2005.

 Readers without knowledge of Greek can see:

-• Troy Wilson Organ - An index to Aristotle in English translation - Princeton, Princeton University Press, 1949 (reprinted in 1966 by Gordian Press, New York).
+Wilson Organ Troy, An Index to Aristotle in English Translation, Princeton: Princeton University Press, 1949 (reprinted in 1966, New York: Gordian Press).

 From the Preface: "It is well-known that the Corpus Aristotelicum contains many passages which throw light on one another, but there has been no method by which the student of Aristotle can easily discover this interrelationship.
 Bonitz' word index is of great help to advanced students of Aristotle in locating terms, but it is of little value to those who are interested in attaining a well-rounded view of Aristotle's analysis of a particular subject.
 Students of Plato find Abbott's index to Jowett's translations of the dialogues invaluable; but students of Aristotle, who are in much greater need of a synoptic apparatus, have no such work to which they may refer.
 Consequently, Aristotle is often studied as a biologist, or an orator, or a metaphysician, or an art critic, or a political and moral philosopher without due attention being given to the light thrown upon a particular view by his other works.
 When approached in this manner Aristotle is open to unnecessary misinterpretations; for example, he has been unduly Christianized by those who have attempted to comment upon the Politics or the Poetics without appreciating the relevance of his Ethics and Metaphysics.
 The intricacies of his terminology and the variety of extant translations add to the difficulty.
 This English topical index should aid not only the philosopher, but also the student of letters, politics, ethics, or psychology who seeks to evaluate Aristotle's contribution in a specific field.